July 31, 2005

 July 25, 2005

 I learn something new every day.
 This is easier than it may seem, given that most of the space in my brain is used to store the starting lineups of the 1979-85 Washington Redskins.

 So, one thing I learned today is the gruesome history behind the pretty song "Loch Lohmond":

 And I'll be in Scotland before ye

 It seems so sweet, doesn't it?
 But it actually is about decapitated heads stuck on pikes.

 I found this out via National Public Radio, which makes me rethink my zero tolerance policy toward them.
-Any publicly-funded institution that provides this type of information is A-OK with me.
+Any publicly-funded institution that provides this type of information is ok with me.